Exact dimer phase with anisotropic interaction for one dimensional magnets: Ferromagnetic phases

-where $c$ refers to central charge and $s_0$ is a constant.
-The results are presented in Fig. \ref{fig-fig2}c.
-We find the central charge $c = 1$ at the phase boundary (see inset of Fig. \ref{fig-fig2}c).
-This phase transition may also be characterized by their long-range spin-spin correlations.
-We only consider the correlation $C_z(r) = \langle s_i^z s_{i+r}^z\rangle$.
-In the fully gapped $z$-FM phase with long-range order, the correlation should approach a constant in the large separation limit.
-At the boundary, $C_z(r) \propto |r|^{-\eta}$, which is a typical feature of critical phases.
-In the $x$-FM phase, in which the spontaneous magnetization will polarize along $x$ direction, this correlation should decays exponentially to zero (in this case, $\lim_{|r| \rightarrow \infty} C_x(r)$ approaches a constant).
-The results in Fig. \ref{fig-fig2}d demonstrate all these expected features.
+In Fig. \ref{fig-fig5} (d), we show the $C_\eta(L)$ as a function of $z$ at $\theta = 7\pi/6$ for $L=400$.
+As expected, in the $z$-FM phase, $C_{x,y}(L)=0$ and $C_z(L)\neq 0$, while in the $x$-FM phase, $C_{y,z} = 0$ and $C_x(L)\neq 0$.
+In Fig. \ref{fig-fig5} (e), we study the correlation function $C_z(r)$ near the phase boundary.
+In the fully gapped $z$-FM phase with long-range order, this correlation function approaches a constant in the large separation limit.
+At the boundary, $C_z(r) \propto |r|^{-\gamma}$, which is a typical feature of critical phase.
+In the $x$-FM phase with spin polarization along $x$-direction, the correlation function $C_z(r)$ decays exponentially to zero; on the contrary, $\lim_{|r| \rightarrow \infty} C_x(r)$ approaches a constant.